 We are in a place where grounding stability meets skyscraping inspiration.
 A place where there is an abundance of space and time.
 A wilderness place of untethered nature.
 The ideal place to retreat.
 Mountains impose such a varied impression on us making it the perfect environment to support the ultimate yoga retreat experiences.

 Knowing this, I am passionate to share the mountain magic to people beyond my mountain yoga community by offering mountain holidays to restore and re-energize with a synergetic blend of being immersed in Nature with great food (plant based) – Yoga and Mindful practice – Hiking and exploring.

 The Little Owl Retreat – Summer Balance

-This year (2020) I am collaborating with Caz Clapham of Le Petit Hibou.
-She is a professional chef and restauranteur from New Zealand who has made the Apls her home.
-She has made available her sanctuary that rests in the Vanoise National Park – Le Petit Hibou, Boutique Chalet & Restaurant , for one week – saturday 13th to saturday 20th June 2020.
+This year I am collaborating with Caz Clapham of Le Petit Hibou.
+She is a professional chef and restauranteur from New Zealand who has made the Alps her home.
+She has made available her sanctuary that rests in the Vanoise National Park – Le Petit Hibou, Boutique Chalet & Restaurant , for one week – saturday 19th to saturday 26th June 2020.

 Read on for my thoughts on why I think retreating to the mountains is a great thing to do.